 Conduct vegetation management (timber harvest) and restoration treatments on about 4,500 acres to improve and restore late successional forest habitat conditions for wildlife and watershed health and to contribute to local economies.

 North Fork Calawah Vegetation Management Project

 Vegetation management (timber harvest) and restoration treatments on 6,000 acres to accelerate development of late-successional forest habitat conditions for wildlife and watershed health, and to contribute to local economies.

 Sell property that is surplus to Forest Service needs.
 The property contains a number of structures\improvements, including but not limited to two residences.

 Queets Vegetation Management

-Approximately 5,000 acres would be commercially thinned using variable-density thinning.
+Commercially variable-density thin approximately 5,000 acres.
 The purpose of the project is to restore and improve late-successional habitat conditions, generate economic activity, and provide jobs in the local area.

 Rocky Brook Hydroelectric Permit Renewal

 Rocky Brook Hydroelectric Limited Partnership is seeking a new 20-year special use permit for their existing facilities.
 The project diverts up to 40 cubic feet per second (cfs) from Rocky Brook, with a minimum in-stream flow of 5 cfs.